kdd333/CycleSync-Frontend/README.md

 Instructions for setting up the backend server can be found here: https://github.com/kdd333/CycleSync-Backend/blob/main/README.md#setup-instructions

-> **IMPORTANT**: If planning to use a seperate devices to run the frontend and backend servers, make sure to run ``` python manage.py runserver 0.0.0.0:8000 ``` to allow devices in your local network to access the server.
+> **IMPORTANT**: If planning to use seperate devices to run the frontend and backend servers, make sure to run ``` python manage.py runserver 0.0.0.0:8000 ``` to allow devices in your local network to access the server.

 ### 2. Update Frontend API URL: